 Hold me accountable.
 But let me do it my way.

-That's one powerful line from a guest post written by fifth-grade teacher Lisa Parisi of Lisa's Lingo. at The Answer Sheet from the Washington Post.
+That’s one powerful line from a guest post written by fifth-grade teacher Lisa Parisi of Lisa’s Lingo (opens in a new window). at The Answer Sheet (opens in a new window) from the Washington Post.

 Lisa wrote a compelling post, describing herself as a teacher and a learner, and one who seeks change.
 And she's seen plenty of it during her 25 years as a teacher.
 She's watched Whole Language, Lesson Study, Math Their Way, Orton-Gillingham, and other programs and philosophies come and go.
 Acknowledging that each one has its benefits, she also feels that so far, nothing has been able to reach everyone.